peterldowns/pgmigrate/README.md

 | 🚧 This Is A Work In Progress 🚧 |

 - [ ] Library
-  - [ ] Include comments on all objects
+  - [ ] Docstrings on all public methods/functions
+  - [ ] Tests for the schema handling stuff
   - [ ] Generally clean up the code
-  - [ ] Allow applying schema file instead of migrations
-  - [ ] Tests that don't depend on global schema state
   - [ ] Improve error handling
-    - no panics anywhere
-    - wrap errors with constant messages
+    - [ ] wrap errors with constant messages
-    - use an error library that includes stack traces
+    - [ ] use an error library that includes stack traces
-  - [ ] Improve query performance
-  - [ ] Make queries consistent in formatting + abstractions
-  - [ ] Use appropriate string building techniques
-  - [ ] Give loud, repeated credit to djrobstep/schemainspect for the queries that I used as reference
 - [ ] CLI
-  - [ ] read in config from a file
-  - [ ] 'dump' command for creating `schema.sql`
-  - [ ] 'squash' command for generating a squash migration
-  - [ ] 'fix' command to resolve verification errors
-  - [ ] 'op' commands for manually editing the migrations table
-    - create, read, update, delete
+  - some kind of tests!
 - [ ] Ops
   - [ ] docker container
   - [ ] cli versioning and releases